 - Somewhat limiting as in you can’t really practice basic single note picking without having to remove the device.

 It’s an interesting product and does have its uses.
-I believe there are still a few things that could be improved upon (as mentioned above.
-However, Chord Buddy is certainly worth a try if you or someone you know has been wanting to learn the basic of guitar but just hasn’t been able to get there yet.
+I believe there are still a few things that could be improved upon.
+However, Chord Buddy is certainly worth a try if you or someone you know has been wanting to learn the basics of guitar but just hasn’t been able to get there yet.